SiENcE/luis/README.md

 **LUIS** (Love User Interface System) is a flexible graphical user interface (GUI) framework built on top of the [Löve2D](https://love2d.org/) game framework.
 LUIS provides developers with the tools to create dynamic, grid-centric, layered user interfaces for games and applications.

-## Overview

-- **Löve2D Integration**: Seamlessly integrates with the Löve2D framework
-- **Flexible Containers**: Use FlexContainers for dynamic and responsive layouts
-- **Theming**: Add/Modify themes and individual widget properties during runtime
-- **Lightweight**: Minimal external dependencies for easy integration into your project
-- **Extensible**: Create custom widgets to suit your specific needs

 ## Features

 | Feature | Description |